fasten-project/pypi-resolver/README.md

 * Usage

-Should recieve through a POST Request a list of all the project's dependencies as defined on the requirements.txt file, separated by commas
+  Should recieve through a POST Request a list of dependencies as defined on the requirements.txt file, separated by commas

 * Example request using curl: